Auckland War Memorial Museum: Renovation and extension

 In the last two decades, the museum was renovated and extended in two stages.
 The first stage saw the existing building restored and the exhibits partly replaced during the 1990s for NZ$43 million.
 The second stage of this restoration has seen a great dome and atrium constructed within the central courtyard, increasing the building's floor area by 60 per cent (an addition of 9600 sqm) at a cost of NZ$64.5 million.
 NZ$27 million of that was provided by the government, with the ASB Trust (NZ$12.9 million) and other donors making up the remainder.
 This second stage was finished in 2007.

 The copper and glass dome, as well as the viewing platform and event centre underneath it, had been criticised by some as "resembling a collapsed soufflé", but quickly won the admiration of critics and public, being noted for "its undulating lines, which echo the volcanic landscape and hills around Auckland".
 Standing in the event centre underneath the top of the dome was likened to being underneath the "cream-coloured belly of a giant stingray, with its rippling wings hovering over the distinctive city skyline".
 In June 2007, the Grand Atrium project also received the Supreme Award of the New Zealand Property Council, which noted it as being "world-class", and a successful exercise in combining complex design and heritage demands.
-It has also received the ACENZ Innovate NZ Gold Award (Structural Engineering) for the redevelopment.
+It also received the ACENZ Innovate NZ Gold Award (Structural Engineering) for the redevelopment.

 The new sections underneath the dome, mostly contained within a kauri-wood-panelled sphere approximately 30 m across, add 900 sqm of additional exhibition space, as well as an event centre under the dome roof with a free span 48 m wide, plus new areas for tour and school groups, including an auditorium in the sphere-bowl with 200 seats.
 The bowl, which is the internal centre-piece of the expansion, weighs 700 tonnes and is suspended free-hanging from trusses spanning over it from the four elevator shafts located around it.
-A new 204-space underground parking garage at the rear has also been constructed to help cover the high demand for parking in the Domain.